Top Scenic Spots in Hawaii

 Hawaii Tropical Botanical Garden.Drive past waterfalls, ponds, orchids, and lush green vegetation on one of the Big Island's most scenic roads.

 Top of Mauna Kea at sunset.
 At almost 14,000 feet, a view from this cinder-covered summit at sunset provides an opportunity not only to see the sun slip into the Pacific through the pristine alpine atmosphere but also fabulous views of Maui's Haleakala.

 Hanalei Valley Lookout.
-On the way to Hanalei (just past the Princeville shops), this pull-out provides views of Hanalei River winding its way through wet loi (taro patches) framed by jagged green mountains.
+On the way to Hanalei (just past the Princeville shops), this pullout provides views of the Hanalei River winding its way through wet loi kalo (taro patches) framed by jagged green mountains.